 CHMI owns and operates its own MiniSeq.
 This instrument is ideal for a bacterial genome sequencing, PCR panel assays, and low-coverage QC runs prior to larger NovaSeq runs.

 - Loading the Sequencer

 - Sequencing by Synthesis: 5 minute YouTube video

 - MiniSeq denature and dilute guide

 Denaturation and Dilution

 The following protocol is based on the MiniSeq Denature and Dilute Guide (linked above), with few adjustments.
 The biggest change is that we do not vortex the libraries after denaturation.

 Before proceeding to these steps, make sure your flow cell is out at room temperature and your reagent cartridge is thawing.
-In addition to these sequencing reagents, you will need pooled libraries, 20pM denatured PhiX, 1M Tris-HCl ph 8, 1N NaOH, MilliQ water, RSB, and hybridization buffer.
+In addition to these sequencing reagents, you will need your pool, 20pM denatured PhiX, 1M Tris-HCl pH 8, 1N NaOH, MilliQ water, RSB, and thawed Hybridization Buffer.

 |Desired Loading Concentration pM||ul Hyb Buffer||ul 5pM Library Pool||ul 20pM PhiX for 1% Spike-In||ul 20pM PhiX for 5% Spike-In||ul 20pM PhiX for 20% Spike-In|

-Before loading, make sure your run has been programmed in Local Run Manager or another sample sheet template.
+Before loading, make sure your run has been programmed in Local Run Manager (on the MiniSeq) or another sample sheet template.